Amazon Ads Campaign Builder for KDP: A Complete Five-Campaign Portfolio in Five Minutes

 Auto

-Discovers new keywords
+Discovers new keywords (30% of budget)

 Amazon decides who sees your ad based on your listing content.
 This campaign finds search terms you did not know existed — unexpected queries that convert.
-Lower bids, lower ACOS expectations.
+Lower bids, lower ACoS expectations.
 Its primary job is intelligence gathering: every converting search term here is a candidate for promotion to a manual campaign.
 Run this permanently and check it weekly.

 Campaign 2